Rekindle an old flame

 Our bodies tell us that we’re not able to catch, hit, run or throw like we use to in our youth; maybe haven’t played ball in a number of years, but Holy Toledo! in our minds it’s spring and we’re making over-the-head Willie Mays catches, hitting Mickey Mantle-like moonshots–we just need the means of doing it again.
 Age be damned, it’s time to play ball.
 We are the Retreads.

 Interested in comraderie and competing on the field?
-If you're game, grab your glove and join us.
+If you're game, grab your glove and join us for senior softball.

 PLAY BALL!